 That said, it is not easy to organise non-violent disobedience.
 Tense situations can easily spin out of control, and it is imperative for the movement to avoid violence.
 That means that every single activist who takes part in illegal non-violent action must do so voluntarily.
 Those who are pressed to take part are far more likely to panic, and panic can trigger violence.
 For this reason, activists often organise in small groups of people who know one another and look out for one another.
 Anyone who no longer feels confident, is free to leave at any time.
 Mutual trust is important, and that means there is only little scope for including strangers spontaneously.

 Non-violent movements must make sure they are not usurped by agents provocateurs.
-They must also keep a distance from radical groups that may try to ride piggyback without committing fully either to cause or to non-violent methods.
+They must also keep a distance from radical groups that may try to ride piggyback without committing fully either to cause or non-violent methods.
 These are further reasons to organise in many small groups that act autonomously and voluntarily.
-Of course, these groups must coordinate joint action, but none of them obey commands.
+Of course, these groups must coordinate joint action, but none of them are expected to obey commands.
 They are not at the disposal of some kind of top leader or headquarters.
-Every group is guided by its members' conscience.
+Every group is guided by its member’s conscience.

 XR is a new phenomenon.
 Non-violence is one of its declared principles.
-I haven't done any serious research concerning XR, but from what I have read in the media so far, it seems to me that XR is living up to it.
+From what the media are reporting so far, it seems to me that XR is living up to it.
 Whether XR will achieve its goals, is an entirely different question.